sherlock-protocol/sherlock-v2-docs/audits/judging/guidelines/README.md

 23. **Non-Standard tokens:** Issues related to tokens with non-standard behaviors, such as [weird-tokens](https://github.com/d-xo/weird-erc20) are not considered valid by default unless these tokens are explicitly mentioned in the README.
 Tokens with decimals between 6 and 18 are not considered weird.
 24. Using Solidity versions that support **EVM opcodes that don't work** on networks on which the protocol is deployed is not a valid issue beacause one can manage compilation flags to compile for past EVM versions on newer Solidity versions.
 25. **Sequencers** are assumed to operate reliably without misbehavior or downtime.
 Vulnerabilities or attacks that rely on sequencers going offline or malfunctioning are invalid.
-26. **Chainlink Price Checks:** Issues related to `minAnswer` and `maxAnswer` checks on Chainlink's Price Feeds are considered invalid.

 ### VIII.
 List of Issue categories that are considered valid: